Cactus Theater: Remodeled theater

 As part of the development of Lubbock's Depot District in 1993, Don Caldwell, along with a group of investors, bought the Cactus Theater and refurbished it into a live performance/movie theater.
-The refurbished theater retains its original balcony, slope, and stage.
-The seating was replaced with four hundred modern seats.
-The old projection booth was redesigned with spotlights and a state-of-the-art sound and light package.
+The refurbished theater retains its original balcony and slope on the bottom floor - and a full stage was added in the re-birthing process.
+The original wooden seating was eventually replaced with 383 modern seats.
+The old projection booth was redesigned with spotlights.
 The theater's West Texas heritage was recognized with murals on both walls, painted by artist John Russell Thomasson, depicting Caprock Canyon.

-The theater now features shows such as Nostalgia Nights, The Cactus Family Christmas Celebration, Gospel Night, Cactus Cuties local artist showcase, new artist showcase, and The JD's, a doo wop group founded by the late Don Allison, a musician and producer at the Cactus.
-Artists like Joe Ely, B. J. Thomas, Gary Morris, Jerry Jeff Walker, and The Maines Brothers Band have played at the venue.
+After re-opening in the mid-’90s and through mid-2016, the theater featured shows such as Nostalgia Nights, Cactus Family Christmas Celebration, Gospel Night, Cactus Cuties local artist showcase, new artist showcase and The JD's, a doo wop group founded by the late Don Allison, a musician and producer at the Cactus.
+Texas-based artists like Joe Ely, B. J. Thomas, Gary Morris, Jerry Jeff Walker, and The Maines Brothers Band played at the venue during this time.

-The theater features live theatrical plays and music including Fiddler on the Roof, The Odd Couple, Jesus Christ Superstar, Buddy - The Buddy Holly Story, The Rainmaker, Hello Dolly!, Oklahoma!, and more.
-The Cactus Theater has also played host to several debut musical plays from local writers, such as Heavenly Country and Holy Rock ‘n Rollers.
+Also during this time period, the theater featured live theatrical plays including Fiddler on the Roof, The Odd Couple, Jesus Christ Superstar, Buddy - The Buddy Holly Story, The Rainmaker, Hello Dolly!, Oklahoma! and more.
+The Cactus also played host to several debut musical plays from local writers, such as Heavenly Country and Holy Rock ‘n Rollers.